guireiso/omicscope/docs/input.rst

 General
 -------

-The General workflow allows users to analyze data generated by other platforms, such as Transcriptomics and Metabolomics.
-To do this, users need to organize an Excel file into three sheets containing an assay, rdata, and pdata.
+The General workflow allows users to analyze data generated by other platforms, including Transcriptomics and Metabolomics.
+To do this, users need to organize an Excel file into three sheets: assay, rdata, and pdata.
+Alternatively, data can be imported separately via the Panda package.
+For more information about how to properly format and import each of these sheets, see the respective sections below.

 * **Assay:** Contains the abundance of N proteins (rows) from M samples (columns).
 * **Rdata:** Includes N proteins (rows) with their respective features within each column.
-* **Pdata:** Contains M samples (rows) with their respective characteristics, such as conditions, biological and technical replicates.
+* **Pdata:** Contains M samples (rows) with their respective characteristics, such as conditions as well as the organization of biological and technical replicates.

 The following sections provide examples of how to describe each sheet.